Arshu/CreativeTimTailwindComponents/README.md

-# CreativeTime Tailwind Starter Template Converted to Html Components (Html Fragments/ Json Data)
+# CreativeTim Tailwind Starter Template Converted to Html Components (Html Fragments/ Json Data)

 Tailwind Html Starter Templates from  CreattiveTim licensed as MIT Licensed published at https://www.creative-tim.com/learning-lab/tailwind-starter-kit/presentation is used to prepare these Html Components